mementoMori-FCDK/Tea-Cozy-/README.md

 # Tea-Cozy - flexbox layout practice at codecademy.com

-[a relative link](img-tea-cozy-redline.webp)Design specs and images were provided.
+[Design specs](img-tea-cozy-redline.webp) and images were provided.